rnakato/CustardPy/docs/content/QuickStart.rst

 CustardPy using Docker or Apptainer
 ---------------------------------------------

-Since CustardPy is provided as a Docker image, you need to add docker or Apptainer commands as shown below.
+Since CustardPy is provided as a Docker image, you need to use docker or apptainer commands.
-The docker image of CustardPy is available at `DockerHub <https://hub.docker.com/r/rnakato/custardpy>`_.

 We recommended to use Apptainer.

+The command below is a general example of how to run CustardPy using Docker or Apptainer.
+It will mount the ``/work`` directory of the host machine to the ``/work`` directory of the container.
 See also the sample scripts in the `tutorial <https://github.com/rnakato/CustardPy/tree/main/tutorial>`_ on GitHub.

-The command below is a general example of how to run CustardPy using Docker or Apptainer.
-In this example command will mount the /work directory of the host machine to the /work directory of the container.

-``--gpus all`` option in docker or ``--nv`` option in Apptainer is required to use GPU in the container.
-If you do not have a GPU or do not want to use it, simply omit this option.

 .. code-block:: bash